 Boozhoo Kitaay Bizhikikwe ndizhinikaaz, waabizheshi ndodem.
 Anishinaabe miinwa Métis ndow, bezho Mide kwe ndow.
-Amanda Myers is my English name, I have worked with the Indigenous Student Centre at Western over the past seven years and have focused my educational studies on identity.
+Amanda Myers is my English name, I have worked with the Indigenous Student Centre at Western University over the past seven years, focusing both my educational studies and visual arts practice on identity.
 I choose to focus on identity, as someone whose ancestors chose not to register in a community, who chose to live their life as they always had, off the land.
-I draw on my family lineage which connects me to many communities in Ontario, northern Wisconsin and Michigan through my Cadotte/Cadeau and Myers/Maillette ancestors.
-I now call London home, recently completing the Master of Professional Education, focused on Indigenous Educational Leadership and Identity through Western and hosted by Six Nations Polytechnic.
-Prior to attending university I graduated from the Jewellery Arts program at George Brown College and operated my own business as a full-time goldsmith for 5 years.
-As a professional artist, I work with acrylic paint, stained glass, beads and leather.
+I draw on my family lineage which connects me to many communities in Ontario, northern Wisconsin, and Michigan through my Cadotte/Cadeau and Myers/Maillette ancestors.
+I have now called London home for ten years, where, as a professional artist and goldsmith, I work with acrylic paint, stained glass, beads, leather, natural elements, precious metals, and, stones.
 I have always loved to share my skills with others which led me to a path in education.
 Through workshop facilitation in southern Ontario schools and in working with the Centre for Addictions and Mental Health in the Fourth R program here in the Thames Valley District School Board, I have come to realize that my place is in helping our youth to feel confident in their identity and move forward in a positive direction.